edumco/mini-docs/_posts/hierarchy.md

 External documentation are an important part to the company marketing, sales and support.
 It should be treated with a high degree of precision and politeness otherwise it can hurt company's image.

+### External documentation

-you should always use multiple teams to control and review the writing and publishing of this kind of documentation
+Companies should always delegate their communication to a especialized team using multiple steps to write, review and approve before publishing.

+To reduce possible bottlenecks teams can be allowed to publish some types of communication like technical blocks or user manual but should follow strict rules to create a consistent communication.

+### Internal documentation

-the internal documentation although very important can be less strict in terms of precision or type of language you should always follow a formal and polite manner but you can have pictures emojis and other forms of communication that help the understanding of users
+Can be less strict in terms of precision or completeness.
+You can use pictures, videos, emojis and other informal elements but you should always be polite and respectful to keep things professional.

-by divide the sectors inside Company you can communicate better and create a sense of connection between writers
+Ex: Imagine a configuration manual

+'''
+Li